kilian-fru/tropTongue/README.md

 The goal of tropTongue is to make allometric equations for tropical bees accessible.
 Using the tropicalTongue-function the proboscis length of tropical bees can be estimated.
-For Meliponini (Apidae), Euglossini (Apidae) and Augochlorini (Halictidae) the function uses genus- or tribe-specific equations.
+For Meliponini (Apidae), Euglossini (Apidae) and Augochlorini (Halictidae) the function uses (sub-) genus- or tribe-specific equations.
 For all other bees the function uses the function ITtongue from the BeeIT package to estimate the proboscis length.